StaticNur/project1-library/README.md

 On the "main" branch, use jdbcTemplate.

-In the "develop" branch, use Hibernate and Spring Data JPA.
+On the "develop" branch, use Hibernate and Spring Data JPA.

 # project1-library